Chandrashekhar Agashe: Legacy

-In 1992, Agashe was the subject of a biography written by his second-eldest daughter Shakuntala Karandikar.
-In 1997, Agashe became the namesake of his great-grand son Chandrashekhar Agashe II.
+In his 2000 memoir, Narubhau Limaye remembered his first corporate work experiences under Agashe, with Limaye having previously credited Agashe as the catalyst for his move to Mumbai beginning his career in journalism.
 In 2004, the Pune Ithihasik Vastu Smruti (Pune Heritage department of the Kesari Trust) honoured Agashe with a blue plaque outside the Deo Wada, his residence during his lifetime, in Shaniwar Peth, Pune.